 - Push for responsibility for detained children to be moved out of the government department that deals with adult imprisonment.
 At a local level, responsibility for the care and support of detained children must lie with children’s social care services.

-The campaign was officially launched in November 2018 with an event at the House of Lords, featuring speakers from civil society as well as the parents of young people who were exposed to the harms of childhood imprisonment.
+The campaign was launched in November 2018 at an event in the House of Lords featuring speakers from civil society as well as the parents of young people who were exposed to the harsh reality of childhood imprisonment.

-In April 2019, the campaign put forward a completely different approach with the publication of a set of principles and minimum expectations for reducing the number of children locked up and making sure secure care is effective and safe.
+In April 2019, the campaign put forward a new approach with the publication of a set of principles and minimum expectations for reducing the number of children locked up and making sure secure care is effective and safe.
 The document provides a positive framework for addressing harmful behaviour and meeting children’s needs outside of prison, stating that child prisons are failing institutions causing devastating harm to vulnerable children and should be closed immediately, and that only children who pose a serious risk to themselves or others should ever be deprived of their liberty.